Digital Element Announces NAT Detector — Industry’s New Standard for Accurate IP Geolocation and Risk Intelligence.

 • Data fragmentation.
 Advertisers have little visibility into where their CTV ad runs and who they reach, due to highly fragmented data.
 This, in turn, makes it difficult to measure and track campaign KPIs.

 • Inconsistent measurement.
-Unlike the GRP, CTV is plagued with Inconsistent measurement practices.
+Unlike the GRP, CTV is plagued with inconsistent measurement practices.
 What’s more, advertisers don’t have transparency into how audiences are measured and how outcomes are attributed to ad spend.

 • Opaque practices.
 Ad buyers often think they’re buying premium CTV inventory when, in fact, it can be less than premium or even fraudulent.

 The bottom line is that CTV measurement today faces significant challenges for marketers who are accustomed to digital campaigns.
-At present, CTV can’t accurately determine whether the intended audience for an ad is indeed the one who views it.
-Panels, although valuable, do not paint a complete picture, as precise geolocation is lacking.
+At present, advertisers can’t accurately determine whether the intended audience for an ad is indeed the one who views it.
+Panels, although valuable, do not paint a complete picture, as precise geolocation is often lacking.

 If all panels were to disclose the geographical reach of their data (which is currently not a widespread practice), ad buyers would have a standardized understanding of their viewership, even if different panel measurement companies provide varying insights.